What Is Geriatric or Elderly Counseling?

-Licensed counselors in all specialized disciplines can purchase membership to the American Counseling Association (ACA) as a means for furthering their knowledge after licensure.
+Licensed counselors in all specialized disciplines can purchase membership to the American Counseling Association (ACA) to further their knowledge after licensure.
 This organization is one of the leading options for counselors in the field and likely one of the most populated.

-The ACA can provide you with the opportunity to explore constructive research studies, which can allow you to learn about new treatments and techniques as they emerge.
-In addition to this learning aspect, you can also participate in conferences and meetings with other licensed counselors in diverse fields.
+The ACA can provide you with the opportunity to explore constructive research studies, which can help you learn about new treatments and techniques as they emerge.
+In addition to this aspect of learning, you can participate in conferences and meetings with other licensed counselors.

-If you are interested in joining an organization focused specifically on the quality of care for Geriatric clients, the American Geriatrics Society (AGS) can be an excellent option to consider for membership.
+If you are interested in joining an organization focused specifically on the quality of care for geriatric clients, the American Geriatrics Society (AGS) is a good option to consider for membership.
 This organization takes a multidisciplinary look at the overall quality of care of this population, including viewpoints from a multitude of professional providers.

-Participation in this group can enlighten you to the various presenting issues faced by the Geriatric population, which can contribute to the type of counseling services you provide in the field.
-Membership to this group can allow you access to research and professional networking within members.
+Participation in this group can help keep you up to date with the various presenting issues faced by the geriatric population, which can contribute to the type of counseling services you provide in the field.
+Membership to this group may also grant you access to research and professional networking with members.

-Like many other counseling careers, you may find that there are diverse areas that you can apply your expertise depending on your preferences for settings and the availabilities within you area.
+Like many other counseling careers, you may find that there are various positions to consider, depending on your preferences for settings and the availability within your area.
 As you explore job openings in your area, consider what type of influence you would like to have throughout your career.

-Geriatric Counselors can often be found in rehabilitation and hospice care settings.
-The role of the counselor in these areas may be to assess clients and provide therapeutic services associated with their current level of functioning, mental health, and presenting need.
+Counselors in the geriatric focus can often be found in rehabilitation and hospice care settings.
+Counselors in these environments may assess clients and provide therapeutic services associated with their current mental states.

-Counseling professionals in Geriatrics may also be found commonly in mental health agencies, since these facilities are often known to provide widespread and diverse mental health services to clients with varying needs.
-Some professionals choose to work in the general mental health setting so that they can exercise both their general counseling certification alongside their Geriatric specialization.
+Counseling professionals in geriatrics may also be found in mental health agencies since they normally offer treatments to a wide patient demographic.
+Some professionals choose to work in the general mental health setting so that they can exercise their general counseling certification alongside their geriatric specialization.

-Geriatric Counselors can also be employed by local hospitals or long-term care facilities that service the aging population.
-Having Geriatric mental health specialists on staff can help to promote the overall quality of care of Geriatric patients.
+Geriatric counselors can also be employed by local hospitals or long-term care facilities that serve the aging population.
+Having geriatric mental health specialists on staff can help to promote the overall quality of care of geriatric patients.